 Gerard "NeoKubrick" Comerford (Ireland)

-he opening ceremony and prelude to the tournament started at 8:40pm and we were all rushed to the Ludovisi room.
+The opening ceremony and prelude to the tournament started at 8:40pm and we were all rushed to the Ludovisi room.
 It was a lavish room decorated with the finest; the only complaint one could was that they didn't spread out the tables a bit more.
 Once when we were all seated, the announcer (a very entertaining announcer) explained all the rules and waxed lyrically about and added gravitas to the tournament.
 Not too soon before we were on our feet again: he then ushered us off for a photo-shoot of the entire players in the hall of this luxurious hotel.
 The draw finally took place after we finished.

 I got drawn in a group with the ESWC World PES champion, Sven "S-Butcher" Wehmeier (the German/Swede), the Polish champion, and the Russian champion, but Footimaster was put into the group of death with Jinxy (Belgium number one) and Bubaloo (Portugal number one) and the number one Xbox 360 player in France, sebMVP4.
-Marko was put in with a Spanish and Norwegian player and Wallace, the second Spanish player along with the Swedish champion.
+Marko was put in with a Spanish and Norwegian player and UK Champion, the second Spanish player along with the Swedish champion.

 I dominated the first thirty minutes of my game against Sven "S-Butcher" Wehmeier, and had five gilt-edge chances to score and six corners, but a header from his first corner of the game demoralized me, and my keeper seemed to fumble the ball for fun after that.
 I knew I had a mountain to climb, because my goal difference would not stand up to the other two players if we drew on points.